Cardano-After-Dark/dred/docs/src/pages/index.md

 description: A decentralized real-time messaging protocol built on Redis, designed specifically for dApps and Web3 applications
 ---

-Learn how to get Dred set up in your project in under thirty minutes or it's free. {% .lead %}
+Welcome to Dred!
+A powerful decentralized messaging protocol that enables real-time communication for Web3 applications.
+Built on Redis state channels, Dred provides a robust infrastructure for dApps to implement real-time features without centralized dependencies. {% .lead %}

 {% quick-links %}